airalab/learning-center/lesson_8_eng.md

 ### Lesson Description

 Regulator that was added in a previous lesson also helps market agents to do their job. `MarketAgent` contract is used as an impersonation of an end-user on a specific market.
-Agent can close deals on behalf of their client.
+Agent can close deals on behalf of his client.

 **To add market agent to a DAO:**